Zapier – Getting Connected

 The Zap Log - in Quotient

-You can see a special log of events triggered in Quotient – found in Settings > Add-ons > Zapier.
+You can see a special log of events triggered in Quotient, found in Account Settings → Connected Apps → Zapier.

 You can replay past events by hitting ‘Replay Event’.
 Note, it can take a few minutes for replayed events to display in the log (to check, you can hit Refresh Log).